MissArray/Practical-guides-tips/Introduction_to_Node.js.md

     If you have Homebrew, type:
     `$ brew install node`
     This should install both Node and npm

+:small_orange_diamond: Once you have installed Node.js, you're ready to start your first Node project.
+Whenever you create a new project on your computer (or download a project that doesn't have a package.json file), **the first essential step** is to open your terminal, navigate to your project's root folder and initialise the project with
+    `git init`
+and
+    `npm init`.
+After this step, your project is ready for GitHub and Node.js respectively.

 ## What is Node.js?
 Deciphering the definition :flashlight:
 :small_orange_diamond: Node.js is a system that creates an interface between the front and the back end.
 Node.js as such is written mainly in C and C++ but it translates JavaScript into machine code.
-Although it was originally developed for back-end programming and is still primarily associated with back-end tasks, it is [a misconception](https://blog.npmjs.org/post/101775448305/npm-and-front-end-packaging) to assume that npm is only used on the server side: npm is also used for front-end tasks and front-end packages, such as [ESLint](https://eslint.org/) and [webpack](https://webpack.js.org/), are among the most popular npm downloads.
+Although it was originally developed for back-end programming and is still primarily associated with back-end tasks, it is [a misconception](https://blog.npmjs.org/post/101775448305/npm-and-front-end-packaging) to assume that *npm* is only used on the server side: *npm* is also used for front-end tasks and front-end packages, such as [ESLint](https://eslint.org/) and [webpack](https://webpack.js.org/), are among the most popular npm downloads.
-:small_orange_diamond: Node.js is a system that creates an interface between the front and the back end.
-Node.js as such is written mainly in C and C++ but it translates JavaScript into machine code.

 :small_orange_diamond: You'll almost certainly use **npm**, Node.js's de facto package manager - a practically inextricable part of Node - for both back-end and front-end tasks.Although it was originally developed for back-end programming and is still primarily associated with back-end tasks, it is [a misconception](https://blog.npmjs.org/post/101775448305/npm-and-front-end-packaging) to assume that npm is only used on the server side: npm is also used for front-end tasks and front-end packages, such as [ESLint](https://) and webpack, are among the most popular npm downloads.

 :small_orange_diamond:  Until recently, the official definition on the [Node.js](https://nodejs.org/en/) website ran as follows: